astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/suppressions/no_type_check.md

 ## `no_type_check` on classes isn't supported

-Red Knot does not support `no_type_check` annotations on classes currently.
+Red Knot does not support decorating classes with `no_type_check`.
 The behaviour of `no_type_check` when applied to classes is
 [not specified currently](https://typing.readthedocs.io/en/latest/spec/directives.html#no-type-check),
-and applying the decorator to classes is not supported by Pyright or mypy.
+and is not supported by Pyright or mypy.

 A future improvement might be to emit a diagnostic if a `no_type_check` annotation is applied to a class.